 It all started when I was roughly 12years old.

-I was in sixth grade and we were learning about WWII in history class when my history teacher got a brilliant idea.
-She decided that instead of telling us what the soldiers were going through, to have us become the soldiers and be in their shoes.
-The way she made us do that was by pretending to be a soldier writing home to his parents during Christmas.
-I don’t know why but I found this to be easy and fun and I enjoyed doing it.
-I enjoyed doing it so much that I kept doing it at home and that was my gateway into writing.
+When I was in sixth grade, we were learning about WWII in history class when my history teacher got a brilliant idea.
+She decided that instead of telling us what the soldiers were going through, to instead have us become the soldiers and be in their shoes.
+The way she made us do that was by pretending to be a soldier writing home to his parents during Christmas time.
+I don’t know why, but I found this to be easy, fun and I enjoyed doing it.
+I enjoyed doing it so much that I kept doing it at home, and that was my gateway to writing.

-Soon after I received my first composition notebook which was supposed to be for note-taking at school but I decided to use it as a journal instead.
+Soon after I received my first composition notebook, which was supposed to be for note-taking at school, but I used it as a journal instead.
 I would mostly write about how my day was, as is with most teenagers, but every once in a while I would let a poem out or write a letter to some random person I would make up.
-As I got older the journaling continued and my characters begged and begged to come out, but at the time I was unable to release them into the world.
+As I got older, the journaling continued and characters starting developing and eventually begged and begged to come out, but at the time I was unable to release them into the world.

-I was able to write poetry for a time and in a lot of ways this helped me grow as a writer and as a person, but I still wasn’t ready to let the characters in my head speak.
-I wasn’t ready to write a story.
+Instead, I wrote poetry for a time and in a lot of ways this helped me grow as a writer and as a person, but I still wasn’t ready to let the characters in my head speak because I wasn’t ready to write the story.
 No matter how much I wanted to, I couldn’t make a story.

 So I did.

-I wrote my first fan-fiction which was very poorly written, insanely cheesy, and took me four years to write.
-I didn’t really expect anything to come of it, I just wanted to see how burrowed characters could speak to me and if I could get my original characters to do the same.
+I wrote my first fan-fiction, which was very poorly written, insanely cheesy, and took me four years to write.
+In all honestly I didn’t really expect anything to come of it.
+I just wanted to see how burrowed characters could speak to me and if I could get my original characters to do the same.

 I wanted to.
-I had idea's in my head going left and right, but I was unable to put it to paper, no matter what I did and it wasn’t until I had this conversation with my husband that I discovered why.
+I had ideas in my head going left and right, but I couldn’t find a way to put it to paper, no matter what I did, and it wasn’t until I had this conversation with my husband that I discovered why.

 So here I am, married, just finished my first book, working on my second book while raising my son and new daughter and life has never been better.

 I write what feels right and my first story is all about finding that second chance that you’d never thought you’d get.
-No not mafia-related, but that doesn’t mean I won’t go down that road someday.
-For now, though, I hope you enjoy my debut novel along with the stuff I blog, and you keep coming back.
+No, not mafia-related, but that doesn’t mean I won’t go down that road someday.
+For now, though, I hope you enjoy my debut novel along with the content I’ll have for you on my site, and you keep coming back.
 Because these characters have been waiting a very long time to make their voices heard, and I’m finally able to give them their chance.